dumlutimuralp/antrea-packet-walks/part_b/README.md

 vmware@master:~$
 </code></pre>

 One thing to emphasize here again is that this table includes the egress rules of all the Kubernetes Network Policies applied to all of the pods on Worker 1 node (not only the egress rules configured on "frontendpolicy" and applied to frontend pod).
 Cause there is a frontend pod and a backend1 pod running on Worker 1 node.
-However the focus in this section is on the flow entries which correspond to the egress rules of the Kubernetes Network Policy "frontendpolicy" which is applied to the frontend pod.

 First thing to understand from above table is OVS uses "conjunctive" match across multiple fields alongside "conjunction" action.
 This enables OVS to optimize policy implementation without consuming too many flow entries.